 Community As A Service Made Easy

-Plexchat developer portal is the core product of Plexchat that provides community as a service.
-As Plexchat app built the foundation and proved how to build a successful meaningful community for the mobile gamers, the developer portal extends the possibility of integrating various highly-moderated, fully customizable community chat modules for any mobile game developer.
+Plexchat API portal is a tool that provides community API as a service.
+As Plexchat app builds the foundation and proved how to build a successful meaning community for the mobile gamers, the portal extends the possibility of integrating highly-moderated, fully customizable community chat modules for any mobile game that wants to include a communication component.

 user journey mapping